This page is designed to give you insight into the process and goals of the US Youth Soccer New Mexico Olympic Development Program!

 Along with a brief description of the program and its processes, we have collected a series of questions commonly asked by players, parents and coaches.

-Selected players are placed in age group pools and participate in ODP pool training sessions.
-These training sessions are competitive environments where players may be challenged beyond their comfort zones.
-The pool participants are then pared down into teams.
-The teams travel to various events, including ODP Regional Camp where they can be selected to Regional pools and teams.
+Selected players to Phase 2 are placed in age group pools and participate in ODP pool training sessions.
+These training sessions are competitive environments where players will be challenged beyond their comfort zones.
+The teams travel to various events, including the ODP Regional Championships where they can be identified and invited to join a Region IV team or pool.

 What is Regional Championships?